Dealing With Moving House Stress

 - Be reassuring and keep their favourite treats on hand

 Don’t forget that once you’ve completed the move, it will take a while for your pet to become settled.
+Each animal is different - moving house with dogs can often result in constant barking and shaking, whilst moving with cats could result in them trying to find their way back to the old property.
 There may be a few toilet-based accidents and they will need to get used to the new environment, so be patient.
 They have to adjust just as much as you.

 The benefits of a healthy and happy animal are endless.
 If they are calm and content during the process, then they can also help you with your moving anxiety.
 There have been large amounts of research exploring how animals can benefit human’s mental health and so their unconditional love could also help you through the stress, impacting your experience in positive ways.

-How To Cope With Stress When Moving House
+10 Tips To Cope With Moving House Stress

 Here are some of Compare My Move’s best tips to reduce moving stress by helping you make sure that you’re fully prepared for moving day.

 1. Start Packing Early

 Start your packing early by planning what you’re going to take with you to your new house, what’s staying behind/going to charity or a tip and what can go into storage.
 This will help reduce some of the pressure as you’ll have done most of the hard work already.

 Make a start by: